Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-cheat-sheet-english.rst

 These hosts are expected to run GNU/Linux, to be rather homogeneous in terms of processing power and configuration, and to be interlinked thanks to a suitable IPv4 [#]_ communication network providing at least DNS services, and possibly ping (ICMP) ones [#]_.

-.. [#] If the network is by default using IPv6, generally a setting allows to present it as an IPv4 network to applications.
+.. [#] If the network is by default using IPv6, generally a setting allows to present it to applications as an IPv4 network.

 .. [#] If no ping service is available, then, in the ``deployment_settings`` record of your simulation case, set ``ping_available=false``, and the simulation will try directly to SSH-connect to hosts (possibly inducing longer timeouts).

-When specifying these hosts (ex: in a host file of the ``computing_hosts`` field of the deplyment record, or directly in the simulation case), their DNS name (more precisely, their FQDN) shall be retained (not, for example, their IP address).
+When specifying these hosts (ex: in a host file of the ``computing_hosts`` field of the deployment record, or directly in the simulation case), their DNS name (more precisely, their FQDN [#]_) shall be retained (not, for example, their IP address).

+.. [#] *Fully-Qualified Domain Name*, e.g. ``hurricane.foobar.org`` rather than just ``hurricane``, knowing that from a FQDN a (domain-less) hostname can be derived, whereas this cannot be done the other way round.
+Sim-Diasca will start first with no distribution, then will attempt first to make use, in Erlang node parlance, of *short* names before, depending on the local DNS configuration, attempting to switch to *long* names instead.

 Moreover, for the simulation user, a SSH password-less authentication must be possible at least from the user host to each of the computing hosts, so that the former can spawn an Erlang VM on the latter.